 The minimum-maximum range was set from 0.3 to 0.5 for meiofauna (Herman & Heip, 1985; Banse & Mosher, 1980; Herman et al., 1983; 1985), and from 0.6 to 0.72 for macrofauna (Navarro et al., 1994, Nielsen et al., 1995).

 The data types mentioned above are derived from the general principles applied to most ecosystems; however, the in situ data is still necessary to deal with a food web model in a specific location.
-Because of the valuable information from site-specific measurements, this type of data is generally implemented as equality equations: E⋅x=f, where f represents the vector that contains in situ data.
+Because of the valuable information from site-specific measurements, this type of data is generally implemented as equality equations: E⋅x=f, where E was a coefficient matrix, f represents the vector that contains in situ data.

 In our model, besides the estimated biomass were the stocks of organism compartments, the SCOC data served as directly measured flows.
 As Mahaut et al. (1995) suggested, the value of bacterial carbon remineralization (the flow of bacteria to DIC in our model) represented about 30% of the TOU.
-All the constraints implemented in our models are summarized in Table 2.
+All the constraints implemented in our models are summarized in Table 3.